Contents

 Baseline

-The baseline scenario for biomass geological storage projects assumes the activities associated with the project do not take place and any associated infrastructure is not built.
+The baseline scenario for biomass geological storage projects assumes the activities associated with The Project do not take place and any associated infrastructure is not built.

 See Section 3 of the Biomass Feedstock Accounting Module for requirements.

-Net CO2e Removal Calculation
+Net CDR Calculation

-Calculation Approach
+Calculation Approach and Reporting Period

 The biomass injection process is typically operated on a batch basis, whereby a ‘Production Batch’, , is produced from a 'Production Process', defined as a process using a single type of biomass feedstock, often of a single source of origin, and treating and processing that biomass in a consistent manner such that the batches resulting from the process can be deemed to have consistent characteristics.
 The unique characteristics of the biomass used and the processed biomass characteristics will be consistent across the Production Process.